 - Spread ice melt on sidewalks and driveways to melt snow in winter.

 Don’t have time to do these and other lawn care chores yourself?
 No worries.
 LawnStarter can connect you with a local lawn care pro to mow the lawn and beyond so you don’t have to.

-* LawnStarter participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
+LawnStarter participates in the Amazon Services LLC Associates Program and other retailer affiliate programs.
 LawnStarter may earn revenue from products promoted in this article.